 Most students progress satisfactorily from Junior to Senior Honours.
-However, students must comply with the University requirements.
-Students who fail to achieve a minimum 9.0 GPA will not be able to progress to Senior

-Honours, and will be awarded an Ordinary Degree in Social Sciences.
+However, students must comply with the Economics and University requirements (e.g. completion of assessment to the required standard and satisfactory attendance).
+Students who fail to achieve a minimum 9.0 GPA will not be able to progress to Senior Honours, and will be awarded an Ordinary Degree in Social Sciences.